 - Allow adequate uninterrupted time for supervision sessions. - Offer objective, constructive criticism. - Be honest with the student about the progress of the work. - Offer advice and support in overcoming difficulties. - Be realistic as to the constraints experienced by part-time students. - Guide the student towards alternative sources of support where appropriate.

 This is a summary outline of the supervisory process.
-Further detail is available within The Code of Practice Relating to the Supervision, Examination and Administration of Research Degree Students: https://www.uclan.ac.uk/students/life/rules_regs.php.
+Further detail is available within The Code of Practice Relating to the Supervision, Examination and Administration of Research Degree Students.

 If things go wrong with supervision: